BZoennchen/supercollider-book/chapters/preamble/heidegger/heideggerian-cinema.md

 However, all three try to ask questions rather than providing answers.

 Tarkovsky thought of art as revealing the *transcedental*.
-He he thought art is the only way to it.
+He thought art is the only way to it.

 >It appears as a revelation, as a momentary, passionate wish to grasp intuitively and at a stroke all the laws of this world---its beauty and ugliness, its compassion and cruelty, its infinity and its limitations. -- Andrei Tarkovsky